-Chain of Hope will ensure that it obtains appropriate criminal records checks for anyone working with children and/or adults at risk.
+Chain of Hope will ensure that it obtains appropriate Disclosure and Barring Service (DBS) checks for anyone working with children and/or adults at risk.
 When staff or volunteers will be working with children overseas, Chain of Hope:

-- will follow the UK Home Office guidance 'Criminal records checks for overseas - · applicants and - may apply to the ACRO Criminal Records Office for an International Child Protection Certificate (ICPC).
+will follow the UK Home Office guidance for police checks for overseas applicants and may apply to the ACRO Criminal Records Office for an International Child Protection Certificate (ICPC).